-So after all this talk about what kind of milk to use, frothing milk, and caffeine strength in an ice latte, let’s get down to making one!
+So after all this talk about what kind of milk to use, frothing milk, and caffeine strength in an iced latte, let’s get down to making one!

-Iced latte ratios (keeping in mind that the larger you glass is, the more ice you’ll need to fill it):
+Iced latte ratios (remember: the larger the glass, the more ice you’ll need to fill it):

 - 12 oz iced latte (tall or small size drink from a coffee shop): 1 shot espresso, 1 ounce liquid sweetener, 8 ounces milk

 - 16 oz iced latte (grande or medium size drink from a coffee shop): 2 shots espresso, 2 ounces liquid sweetener, 8 ounces milk

 - 20 oz iced latte (venti or large size drink from a coffee shop): 3 shots espresso, 4 ounces liquid sweetener, 8 ounces milk

 First step is you need espresso, which can be cold OR hot.
 I brew my espresso right over the ice cubes in my glass.
 The ice helps to cool the espresso down and the cubes don’t seem to melt too much since there’s only about 1 ounce of espresso in each shot I make.